IBM-Cloud/ansible-collection-ibm/docs/ibm_cd_toolchain_tool_githubintegrated.rst

 ----------

   parameters (True, list, None)
-    (Required for new resource) Unique key-value pairs representing parameters to be used to create the tool.
+    (Required for new resource) Parameters to be used to create the tool.

   initialization (True, list, None)